45 Drought Tolerant Plants For Dry Climates

 If you live in hardiness zones 9 through 11, you can grow licorice plants as perennials.
 Otherwise, it’s still worth growing as an annual.

-This fast-growing trailing plant makes an effective ground cover in a rock garden, herb garden, or xeriscape, as well as an excellent candidate for container gardening.
+This fast-growing trailing plant makes an effective ground cover in a rock garden, herb garden, or xeriscape, and also serves as an excellent candidate for container gardening.
 If growing in a container, you can take cuttings in the fall, root them indoors, and plant them out again the following spring.

 Licorice plant has soft, velvety leaves that are pale green in color.
 Leaves are aromatic with a hint of licorice.
-Flowers are small and white, blooming in clusters during mid-summer, although the flowers are not particularly showy.
-This plant thrives in full sun, with average-quality well-drained soil.
+Flowers are small and white, blooming in clusters during midsummer, although they are not particularly showy.
+This plant thrives in full sun with average-quality, well-drained soil.

 Lindheimer’s Beeblossom